troy896/magisk-files/note.md

-## Magisk ec008f3a-delta by HuskyDG
+## Magisk b98558b8-delta by HuskyDG

 ### What is new?

-- Fix MagiskHide handle slowly
+- Minor fixes

 ### Diff from official